lunit-io/ocelot23algo/README.md

             "probability": 1.0
         },
 ```

 # Develop you algorithm

-At `user/inference.py` you will find the example code to be updated
+At `user/inference.py` you will find a dummy cell detection algorithm.
+Your task is to modify the function `process_patch_pair` trying to keep the format used below.
+Feel free to install any framework, such as PyTorch or Tensorflow to run your code.
+In addition, do not forget to add your dependencies in `requirement.txt` so that your container can be build correctly.

 ```python
 def process_patch_pair(cell_patch, tissue_patch, pair_id, meta_dataset):